Mathnerd314/stroscot/docs/Commentary/Logic.rst

 As is usual for linear logic there are no structural rules for weakening or contraction (they are restricted to the exponentials above).
 And in Core we use a graph representation that internalizes the exchange rule, so there is not really an exchange rule either.

-Restricting the exchange rule would result in an ordered type system / noncommutative logic, similar to a stack machine.
-But :cite:`shiVirtualMachineShowdown2005` shows that a register model is much better for an implementation - the extra stack swapping instructions give no benefit.
-Similarly restricting associativity would turn sequent lists into a binary tree - but this also has no benefit, it would just be a lot of shuffling operations.
-The number of operators would explode because every tree structure / stack index would create a new operator.
-Overall messing with the exchange rule seems like a nothing burger - some theoretical papers, but no real meat.

 The cut rule is technically a theorem; we can prove that any proof using cut can be reformulated to be cut-free.
 But the expansion may result in exponentially more rule applications.

 Similarly the identity rule is a theorem for propositional logic: we can produce a proof tree for :math:`A \vdash A` for any finite proposition :math:`A` via expansion of all the cases.
 Using the identity rule speeds up reduction because it skips iterating through the structure, and it also allows manipulating (prefixes of) :ref:`infinite <infinite>` trees.